Indigenous crafts in Quebec: traditions and new creations for a refined and conscious clientele

 🪶 A living cultural heritage

-Indigenous crafts are not stuck in the past: they evolve with time while honoring their roots.
+Indigenous craftsmanship is not stuck in the past; it evolves with time while honoring its roots.

 It is an artistic and spiritual expression, deeply connected to nature and the land.